OWillia5/GaussianElimination/README.md

 # GaussianElimination
-design a web app that allows users to build intuition when performing Gaussian or Gauss-Jordan Elimination on a matrix.
+Design a web app that allows users to build intuition when performing Gaussian or Gauss-Jordan Elimination on a matrix.